machal/cssmine-content/content/css3-box-sizing.md

 This is the initial value of the `box-sizing` property which we can – thankfully – change.

-Just for the record: let's explain how the width and height of an element is calculated when using the `box-sizing: padding-box` declaration.
+Just for the record: let’s explain how the width and height of an element is calculated when using the `box-sizing: padding-box` declaration.
 It is in fact a `border-box` value, but the width of the `border` property is not added into the calculation.

 Good, but how can we make use of it?
-Let's take a look at a few scenarios.
+Let’s take a look at a few scenarios.

 Examples of Use
 ---------------